nicholaswmin/fsm/README.md

 [^1]: A finite-state machine can only exist in *one* and *always-valid* state.

-      Definining a state-machine requires defining all it's possible states and the rules under which it can transition to each state.
+      It requires defining all possible states & the rules under which it can transition from one state to another.

-      Software in mission-critical or safety-critical industries *require* the use of FSM models.
+      Software in safety-critical industries *require* the use of FSM models
+      as part of their certification.
       You haven't been decapitated by an elevator (yet) because it's FSM only allows `state: moving` from `state: doors-closed`.